The hacker who inspired Apple responds to sex assault claims

 John Draper, a 74-year-old hacker nicknamed “Captain Crunch,” has been accused by multiple men of sexually assaulting them during exercise sessions he invited them to at hacking conventions, The Daily Dot reports.
 Draper apologized and acknowledged he may have been aroused during some of the so-called “energy workout” sessions, where he reportedly gave leg massages and received piggyback rides.
 “But there was nothing intentionally or explicitly sexual towards anyone,” he told The Daily Dot.

-In one incident at the Hackers on Planet Earth conference in 2000, Draper climbed on the shirtless back of journalist Ethan Smith in a hotel room:
+In one incident at the Hackers on Planet Earth conference in 2000, Draper climbed on the back of journalist Ethan Smith in a hotel room:

 “There is a possibility that I might have had an erection because I am on the back; my pelvis is not really touching his lower back but is, you know, near there.
 He might have felt a bump—but how do I know that bump wasn’t something in my pocket?” … “It never occurred to me at the time that it was sexual,” he claimed.
 “It wasn’t until I had a few complaints in later years that it occurred to me as sexual, at which time I modified the exercises to minimize physical contact as much as possible while still doing the exercises.”

-Note: Correction: an earlier version of this piece mistakenly described a detail in the hotel incident.
-We regret the error. — Ed.SM